ailintom/persons-names-MK/Database structure.md

 ### attestations (table_id: 8)
-Each record in this table represents an attestation of a person, of one or two spellings of names and of a string of titles in an inscription.
+Each record in this table represents an attestation of a person, of one or two personal names, and of a string of titles (if any) born by that person in an inscription.

 | Field name        | Type  | Description |